Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 <script> import CaptionedImage from "../../components/Images/CaptionedImage.svelte" </script>

-<CaptionedImage
-  src="news/txalamengi.jpg"
-  alt="A yellow typical Mengi poster with a picture of two men in front of their instruments, one in front of a piano and the other one in front of a txalaparta, wooden planks." caption="Ibon RG and Enrike Hurtado will play at Mengi"/>

 Date: 11th April 2023

 Workshop: 13:00-18:00

 Concert: 20:00-22:00 (optional)

 Deadline for applications: April 3rd

 Applications are now open for a workshop on the traditional percussive instrument: Txalaparta!
 The workshop will be held on April 11th from 1 pm to 10 pm.
 The workshop will be held in the Dynjandi room at LHÍ Skipholti 31.